-In 2012, the Notre Dame Initiative for Global Development was established to be a primary Notre Dame contact point with potential partners and funding agencies outside the University and in the larger development community within the United States and around the world.
+The Notre Dame Initiative for Global Development (NDIGD) was established in 2012 by Notre Dame Research to be a primary University contact point with potential partners and funding agencies outside of Notre Dame and in the larger development community within the United States and around the world.

-NDIGD serves the University’s institutes, centers, and programs by providing monitoring and evaluation, assessments, training, and strategic planning support for global development projects.
-The Initiative also provides information, advice, and assistance in identifying and obtaining international contract and grant funds from government or private agencies to contribute to global development.
+NDIGD was also designed to serve the University’s institutes, centers, and programs by providing monitoring and evaluation, assessments, training, and strategic planning support for global development projects.
+NDIGD was also tasked with also providing information, advice, and assistance in identifying and obtaining international contract and grant funds from government or private agencies to contribute to global development.